 Fowler’s research on divorce contagion doesn’t analyze whether the divorce of parents affects children but it does examine the effect on siblings.
 However, Fowler warns that children should watch out because when siblings divorce, it tends to spread.
 Fowler’s research is pending publication.

-And according to Fowler’s study, friends have even more influence than siblings when it comes to divorce.
+According to Fowler’s study, friends have even more influence than siblings when it comes to divorce.
 People who had a divorced friend were 147 percent more likely to be divorced than people whose friends’ marriages were intact.

 The study also looked at the effect on co-workers.
 A divorced co-worker can increase the likelihood of another employee divorcing by 55 percent compared to an employee who works with co-workers who are not divorced.